 The 'Li Tim-Oi Foundation' exists to empower Christian women as agents of change.
 It provides grants to suitable candidates in the Two-Thirds World to train for Christian mission and ministry.
 Their stories are an encouragement globally.

 When Li Tim-Oi wanted to study for the ministry, her family could not afford the cost of the course at Union Theological College in Guangzhou [then Canton].
 Others provided the resources for her to do so.
 In her memory her sister Rita primed the pump of the Foundation, so that other Christian women in the 'Two-Thirds World' could, like her, be trained to fulfil their vocations.
+They call themselves the 'Daughters of Li Tim-Oi'.
 Donations and legacies are sought to enable this work to continue.